richardalamo/biz_dev_public/airflow_setup/README.md

 - ./airflow_bash_script.sh
 - Copy indeed_etl.py and stored_variables.py into /home/ubuntu/airflow/dags
 - Copy clean_and_process.py, file_concatenation.py, process_data.py, LLM_labelling.py, and Indeed_API.py into /home/ubuntu/airflow/scrape_code
+3. Github Token Generation
+- Make sure your account is a collaborator in the repo that you want to do CI/CD on
+- Go to Settings -> Developer Settings -> Tokens (classic) -> Generate new token (classic)
+- Once you get the prompt, then sign in again to your console
+- For Expiration, unless your github account is the company account, it's best to set the Expiration date
+- For Note, just explain what this token is for
+- For Select scopes, repo, workflow, write:packages, and delete:packages should be enough
+- Then once you click Generate token, copy it and then paste it in your .env file
-3. Inside the postgresql terminal (run "sudo -u postgres psql" in command line), run the following:
+4. Inside the postgresql terminal (run "sudo -u postgres psql" in command line), run the following:
 - CREATE DATABASE airflow_db;
 - CREATE USER airflow_user WITH PASSWORD 'beamdatajobscrape25';
 - GRANT ALL PRIVILEGES ON DATABASE airflow_db TO airflow_user;